 Tahquamenon State Park: Paradise

-There is so much to see and do at Tahquamenon State Park, Michigan’s second largest state park.
-There are a number of different campsites scattered throughout the park’s boundaries, you want to make sure you get one with electrical hookups such as Tahquamenon Lower Falls or Tahquamenon River Mouth.
-There are dump stations, water taps, group pavilions, grill areas, playgrounds and a small concession area.
+There is so much to see and do at Tahquamenon Falls State Park, Michigan’s second largest state park.
+There are many different campsites scattered throughout the park’s boundaries; you want to make sure you get one with electrical hookups such as Tahquamenon Lower Falls or Tahquamenon River Mouth.
+There are dump stations, water taps, group pavilions, grill areas, playgrounds, and a small concession area.